abedmohammed/f1scoreboard/README.md

 <!-- Showcase -->
 ## 👨‍🏫 Showcase

-You can visit the website and use the chat at [https://f1scoreboard.com/](https://f1scoreboard.com/)
+You can visit the website at [https://f1scoreboard.com/](https://f1scoreboard.com/)

 ### Races' Information